-There are no entry requirements for the Welsh Baccalaureate.
-It is a condition of returning to school that students participate in the S.C.C.
+Students are required to have achieved a pass/C grade for Welsh Baccalaureate at GCSE Level.
+It is a condition of returning to school that students participate in the Skills Baccalaureate at A Level.

 The Welsh Baccalaureate aims to enable learners to develop and demonstrate an understanding of and proficiency in essential and employability skills.
-These are the skills that employers and next-stage educators value and which learners need for learning, work and life.
+We value this qualification extremely highly within the Sixth Form due to its worth and respect from universities, employers and alternative pathway providers.